 - Un-Wheel of Fortune: This is Wheel of Fortune without the wheel.
 Have a phrase for the students to solve (preferably a key term or concept you are studying).
 Divide the class into two teams and ask questions to each student, going back and forth between the teams.
-Tally points for each team as follows: If the student answers correctly, give one point and allow him to choose a letter.
+Tally points for each team as follows: If the student answers correctly, give one point and allow him/her to choose a letter.
 Award additional points for each time the letter appears.
 (For example, if Gavin guesses E and there are 3 E‘s, he gets 4 points: 1 for the correct answer and 3 for the 3 E‘s.)
 The student can then try to guess the puzzle.
 Award 5 points to the team that solves the puzzle.

 - Around the World: This classic individual game still works so well!
 The first two students pair off against each other.
-You ask a question, and whoever says the answer first wins.
-The winner stands up and moves to the next contestant.
-The goal is to move as many seats as possible before losing, at which point the losing student sits in the seat of the person who beat him.
+You ask a question, and whoever shouts the answer first wins.
+The winner stands and moves to the next contestant.
+The goal is to move as many seats as possible before losing, at which point the losing student sits in the seat of the person who bested him.
 The game ideally continues until one student makes it “around the world” and gets all the way back to his own seat.
 Often, though, the game simply ends when time is up, and the person who traveled the farthest wins.

 So next time those little voices whine “can we play a game!?” you can give an excited SURE! – without the fear or guilt that you’re neglecting their education in the process.

 Did you get your FREE Jeopardy Game Board?Click here to request your free Jeopardy game board.